 Lets go over some ways you can use puts and calls to hedge.
 For simplicities sake, during these examples we will not be including the premium it costs to buy these options.
 The premium paid is not a static number and the price paid depends on how comfortable the investor is with the underlying security.

 Lets say you're currently bullish on stocks in the oil and gas industry.
 You are long 100 shares of IMO(Imperial Oil) at $44.75 and although you are still comfortable owning them, you believe with the way the industry is going you need to protect yourself from a potential downfall.
 The easiest way to do this is to simply purchase a put option.
 As you probably already know, a put option gives you the right but not the obligation to sell 100 shares of the specific underlying security at the strike price.
-Lets go over a couple examples and explain how a put option can help you hedge.
+Lets go over a couple examples and explain how you can hedge with a put option.

 Scenario 1: You decide not to hedge against a potential decline of Imperial Oil and the stock drops to 30 dollars over the next couple months.
 Fearing an even bigger decline, you decide to sell your stocks and you suffer a $14.75 loss per share, or $1475 total.